nguyensjsu/sp18-202-techninjas/Project Journal.md

 Activities done:
 * Discussed on different project ideas.
 Suggested cases where a particular idea might work better and where might not.
 * Made changes where needed after carefull consideration of requirements with complete involvement of the team.

+## Week 2

+### Owned by: Divya Thazhathethil
+#### Core Value- Respect

+Activities followed:
+* This week team listened to everyone's opinion on selecting game engine for the project.
+After all the conversation team decided to go ahead with Garden Maze.
+*